 Encourage your student to stay on campus during the first few weekends.
 The first six weeks are critical in determining if a student will persist through the school year.
 By attending social events and meeting new friends, your student will be more likely to connect and feel a part of the Plymouth State community.

-Encourage your daughter/son to join clubs or organizations in order to make social connections.
+Encourage your student to join clubs or organizations in order to make social connections.
 The Student Activities Office sponsors a Student Activities Fair in September.
 Check on-line for date, time, and location.

 If you cannot make the weekend or have been temporarily “banished” from the campus, please send care packages in the place of your presence.
-It will mean a great deal to your son or daughter if you send notes, supplies, home baked treats, a newspaper from home, and/or pictures.
+It will mean a great deal to your student if you send notes, supplies, home baked treats, a newspaper from home, and/or pictures.